plasma-umass/doppio/README-ARTIFACT.md

 Known bug:

 - Sometimes, the client will print `null` and exit.
 This is due to an interesting `SocketInputStream` behavior; if the socket does not receive data before a specified timeout, `SocketInputReader` assumes that it received an EOF.
-[Here's the code -- look what happens with `socketRead0` returns 0.](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/6-b14/java/net/SocketInputStream.java#146) :(
+[Here's the code -- look what happens when `socketRead0` returns 0.](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/6-b14/java/net/SocketInputStream.java#146) :(

 #### Connect to Dropbox